+Protection Against Atmospheric Corrosion

-This procedure describes the steps taken to protect pipelines and their components that are exposed to the atmosphere from external corrosion.
+Description This procedure describes the steps taken to protect pipelines and their components that are exposed to the atmosphere from external corrosion.
 Note: In the state of Texas, 'atmospheric corrosion' means aboveground corrosion caused by chemical or electrochemical reaction between a pipe material, usually a metal, and its environment, that produces a deterioration of the material."

-All aboveground pipelines or portions of a pipeline

-- Regulated Transmission Pipelines

-- Regulated Gathering Pipelines (Type A)

-- Regulated Gathering Pipelines (Type B)

-- Regulated Distribution Pipelines

-NOTE: Except for portions of pipelines in offshore splash zones or soil-to-air interfaces, pipelines do not have to be protected if the operator can demonstrate by test, investigation or experience appropriate to the environment of the pipeline that corrosion will only be a light surface oxide or will not affect the safe operation of the pipeline before the next scheduled inspection.

-Provide protection against atmospheric corrosion as needed.
+Pogulatory All aboveground pipelines or portions of a pipeline Regulatory Applicability \boxtimes Regulated Transmission Pipelines Regulated Gathering Pipelines (Type A) Regulated Gathering Pipelines (Type B) Regulated Distribution Pipelines NOTE: Except for portions of pipelines in offshore splash zones or soil-to-air interfaces, pipelines do not have to be protected if the operator can demonstrate by test, investigation or experience appropriate to the environment of the pipeline that corrosion will only be a light surface oxide or will not affect the safe operation of the pipeline before the next scheduled inspection.
+Frequency Provide protection against atmospheric corrosion as needed.
+Reference 49 CFR Part 192.479 Atmospheric Corrosion Control: General 16 TAC 8.203 Supplemental Regulations LA Title 43 Part XIII 2131 Atmospheric Corrosion Control: General Forms / Record Retention None Page 1 of 8 Revised: November 2017

-49 CFR Part 192.479 Atmospheric Corrosion Control: General
+Protection Against Atmospheric Corrosion

-16 TAC 8.203 Supplemental Regulations

-LA Title 43 Part XIII 2131 Atmospheric Corrosion Control: General

-Forms / Record None Retention

-Revised: November 2017 Page 1 of 8

-0991 Coating Application and Repair: Brushed or Rolled

-1001 Coating Application and Repair: Sprayed

-(In order to perform the tasks listed above; personnel must be qualified in accordance with West Texas Gas's Operator Qualification program or directly supervised by a qualified individual.)
+Related Specifications None OQ Covered Task 0991 1001 Coating Application and Repair: Brushed or Rolled Coating Application and Repair: Sprayed (In order to perform the tasks listed above; personnel must be qualified in a with West Texas Gas's Operator Qualification program or directly super qualified individual.)